carmensat/Final_Degree_Project/README.md

 # Abstract

+**Motivation:** Our single-cell transcriptomics data shows that Dan/Danr genes are widely expressed in the neural stem cells and neuronal populations in the Drosophila central brain and optic lobe [1].
+Yet, our understanding of the role of these genes in brain development remains unclear.
+We recently analysed published single-cell transcriptomics data and observed expression of Dan/Danr in the lamina neurons of the Drosophila optic lobe.
-**Motivation:** Dan and Danr play a role in different mechanisms that help orchestrate the neuronal identity in the Drosophila Visual System, and yet their role in the lamina cells remains unclear.
+However, whether Dan/Danr orchestrate the neuronal identity in lamina neurons of the Drosophila visual system remains unclear.

-**Results:** We employed confocal imaging, scRNA-seq, snATAC-seq, and a gene regulatory network (GRN) inference analysis to investigate the regulatory function of these genes in the lamina.
+**Results:** We used immunofluorescence microscopy to understand the expression of Dan/Danr in lamina neurons.
+This was followed by single-cell multiome, gene regulatory network (GRN) inference, and Drosophila genetics to investigate the role of Dan/Danr in the neuronal specification of lamina neurons.
 Danr emerged as a top regulator, repressing many targets, including another known Terminal Selector, while Dan showed minimal connectivity, primarily repressing Danr.
 These findings suggest Danr may act not as a Terminal Selector, but as a key modulator of neuronal maturation and subtype restriction.

 **Supplementary information:** Supplementary data are available here.
-If you have any questions or troubles while executing, don't hesitate to get in touch with me through carmen.samedi@alum.esci.upf.edu.
+If you have any questions or issues while executing, please don't hesitate to contact me at carmen.samedi@alum.esci.upf.edu.

 All single-cell RNA sequencing and single-nucleus ATAC sequencing analysed in this project were obtained from the publicly available Gene Expression Omnibus (GEO) repository, accession numbers [GSE167266](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE167266) and [GSE163697](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE163697), respectively.